-- Introducing the Credit System of Evaluation. - Increasing Industry/Academia interface and linking with Industry to provide more employment opportunity. - Concerted efforts to establish atleast one tie up with a Foreign University. - Exploring more avenues for consultancy. - Conduct a State / National Level Seminar on Quality Improvement in Higher Education.
+- Introducing the Credit System of Evaluation. - Increasing Industry/Academia interface and linking with Industry to provide more employment opportunity. - Introducing additional need based credit courses - Exploring more avenues for consultancy. - Conduct a State / National Level Seminar on Quality Improvement in Higher Education.